 However, not many people know of the dramatic growth the Seaport underwent within its time - especially throughout the past few years.

-It hasn’t always been the thriving, tech-centered neighborhood we know and love today.
+But, it hasn’t always been the thriving, tech-centered neighborhood we know and love today.

 Did you know that until the late 1800's, this area was completely covered by water?
 The 20th century came around and turned it into a booming shipping area.
 Wool and leather were shipped in for the local factories.
 Sadly, that prosperous trading arena fell short, leaving the seaport as an empty, abandoned no-man's land by 1989.
 Below are some vintage photos taken throughout the Seaport's history...